 PowerA Enhanced Wired Controller$3834% off

 The PowerA Enhanced Wired Controller is a budget-minded wired controller for Xbox and PC that connects via Micro USB and features two customizable buttons on its rear.
 It’s offered in many different colors and licensed designs.

 First off, let’s get its biggest downside out of the way: it uses a Micro USB connection (gross, I know).
 You at least get a lengthy, detachable cable with it, but not having a reversible connector is annoying.
 Thankfully, nothing else about this controller feels so outdated.
-Its build quality is just fine, and it even has two mappable rear buttons built into the grips — which is great to have at such a cheap price point.
+Its build quality is just fine, and it even has two mappable rear buttons built into the grips — which is great to have at such a low price.

-PowerA offers a whole lot of bang-for-your-buck with the Enhanced Wired Controller if you’re on a tight budget.
-It’s also worth mentioning that if you have a bit more to spend, the PowerA Fusion Pro 2 is another great controller that punches above its weight class.
-The Fusion Pro 2 looks a bit like an imitator of Microsoft’s Elite Series 2, but its full price of $89.99 usually drops as low as $62.99.
-This is one to opt for if you’re looking for a premium controller with added features, like four rear paddles and rubberized grips, but you have a budget closer to a standard Xbox controller.
+PowerA offers a whole lot of bang for your buck with the Enhanced Wired Controller if you’re on a tight budget.
+If you have Elite controller tastes but standard controller budget, the PowerA Fusion Pro 2 is another great option.
+It looks like the Microsoft Elite Series 2, complete with four rear paddles and rubberized grips, but its full price of $89.99 usually drops as low as $62.99.

 The PowerA Fusion Pro is an affordable alternative to the Xbox Elite Series 2 controller.
 It comes with swappable sticks, mappable rear paddle buttons, friction rings, and a zip-up case.
 This wired controller also has a 3.5mm jack for playing with headphones and connects via USB-C.